jrp244/byu-cs324/lab-socket-hunt/README.md

 ## Checkpoint 0

-At this point, you should be able to pass level 0.
+At this point, you can also test your work with [automated testing](#automated-testing).
+Level 0 should work at this point.

 Now would be a good time to save your work, if you haven't already.